Is Runna Free? An Honest Review From a Long-Time Runner

 This is where things get a bit nuanced.

-But the features that make Runna what it is, the personalisation, the adaptive plans, the structured sessions, and the deeper coaching elements, sit behind a subscription.
+But the features that make Runna what it is, the personalisation, the adaptive plans, the structured sessions, the deeper coaching elements, sit behind a subscription.

 So while it isn't completely locked from the start, it's fair to say that Runna is really a paid app with a limited free entry point.